kamilion/customizer/README.md

 GitHub and has been tested thoroughly on Ubuntu 10.04(Lucid Lynx).
 One year later, as December 2012, Customizer stable release has hit 3.2.3.

-Presently re-written from scratch with the goal to support Ubuntu releases newer than 12.04 and making it more stable and robust.
+Early in 2015, re-written from scratch in python2 and qt4 with the goal to support Ubuntu releases newer than 12.04 and making it more stable and robust.

+Somewhere around 2015-2016, updated for python3 to support 14.04 to 16.04 releases.

 ### SEE ALSO

-You can find more information about Customizer at https://github.com/fluxer/Customizer/wiki
+You can find more information about Customizer at https://github.com/kamilion/customizer/wiki